Reviews You Can Rely On

 Why Trust GearLab

-From bluebird days at the resort to powder days in the backcountry to parking lot apres parties, we've tested these jackets in all kinds of skiing and ski-related situations.
+From bluebird days at the resort to powder days in the backcountry to parking lot après parties, we've tested these jackets in all kinds of skiing situations.

 Analysis and Test Results

-If you're into riding the lifts from the first chair until the last call, you'll want a ski jacket that will keep you warm, dry, and functioning well all day.
-Style is also a huge factor when choosing your outfit for riding, as it often becomes one's on-hill identity that your ski partners recognize (“There she is, in the teal coat!”).
-Where you live and how often you ski will affect which jacket will work best for you.
-Are you a fair-weather skier who likes cruising the groomers and then having happy hour on the deck?
-Or do you want to slay the pow on a storm day and work hard all day doing it?
-We've outlined the best choices for each scenario.
+Your ski jacket becomes your on-hill identity ("There she is, in the teal coat!").
+Where and how often you ski will affect which ski jacket will be best for you.
+Are you a fair-weather skier who likes cruising sunny corduroy and then heading to happy hour?
+Or do you want to hunt powder every single storm day until the last chair?
+We've outlined the best choices for each type of skier and rider.

 What's the Best Value?